apelczar/cps_sqrp/readme.md

 Python-3.8.1

 **VM Setup:**
+Note: For optimal performance, it is recommended to run the project outside the VM, through an IDE like Visual Studio Code or PyCharm.

 (1) Ensure that Python-3.8.1 has been installed in the 'usr/local/bin' folder.
 (Other locations can be used, but the script in the next step will have to be modified accordingly.)
 If building Python [on Ubuntu from source](https://linuxize.com/post/how-to-install-python-3-7-on-ubuntu-18-04/),